allymhong/allymhong.github.io/_posts/2022-09-26-deceive-deceptive-design.md

 tags: ["post", "blog", "lecture"]
 ---

 Seeing ads upon ads, forgetting to cancel free trials, and ending up with twenty more items in cart (_just where did these items come from??_)!!!!
-And don't even get me started with the
+And don't even get me started with the in-app browsers...
+(PSA on that later).
-I wrote down in my notebook,
+Mid-lecture, I wrote down in my notebook,

 > "All these topics -> Bane of my social media usage."